 When I was 15, Roberta Maurelli, a prosthetist, made for me a prosthesis decorated with diamonds which I could wear with heels.
 From that moment I started doing shooting and local fashion shows.
 Then at the age of 18 I decided to participate in the Miss Italy contest to show people that beauty is also made by courage and by the desire to not surrender to the adversities of life.

 I work as a model to try to sensitise the world of fashion to diversity.
 I thought it would be useful for people to see that there is always a positive side to look at and that life is beautiful even if difficult.
-I wanted to change the society that many times made me feel “different” in the wrong way and that still lives on prejudices.
+I want to change the society that many times made me feel “different” in the wrong ways.

 It’s a difficult question to answer because my accident happened when I was 12—I still didn’t know what I wanted to do in life.
 I have never had a passion for the world of fashion, but I have always wanted to help people.
 I believe that in life everything is unexpected and the experiences you live sometimes take you on roads that you never imagined going into.